UoA-CARES/cares_hand_eye_calibration/README.md

 # CARES_hand_eye_calibration
 Hand Eye Calibration for Robot arms and RGB/RGBD cameras.
+This package will enable you to calibrate either hand-to-eye (camera watching the arm) or eye-on-hand (camera on the arm).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.